perrebser/buff163Prices/README.md

 ---
 Feel free to customize the content according to your needs and add any other relevant sections for your project!

+## Credits

+I would like to express my gratitude to [ModestSerhat](https://github.com/ModestSerhat) for providing the repository [buff163-ids](https://github.com/ModestSerhat/buff163-ids) which was instrumental in obtaining the IDs of CS:GO items for this project.
+Their work has greatly contributed to the functionality of this program.